See Our Recent Mental Health Articles

 Safety, Side Effects, And Who Is A Good Match For TMS

 Common, Usually Short-Lived Side Effects Scalp tenderness or headache early in the course.
 Brief facial or jaw twitching during stimulation.
-Driving and return to normal activities are allowed immediately.
+Driving and returning to normal activities are allowed immediately.
 Is Anger a Side Effect of TMS?
 Not typically.
 In controlled...

 See More of Our Blog Articles